 The provider component which we get from the createContext method is the one which make state available to all the other child components.
 This component receives a prop called value which we pass our current value.

-The next one, consumer component is the used consume the state or the data in the state.
-That help to use the global data without passing props.
+The next one, the consumer component is the used consume the state or the data in the state.
+That helps to use the global data without passing props.

 Here there are two main scenarios according to component type,